microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 ### Hooking BaseLib

-Most unit test mocking can be performed by the functions provided in the UnitTestFramework libraries, but since BaseLib is consumed by the Framework itself, it requires different techniques to substitute parts of the functionality.
+Most unit test mocking can be performed by the functions provided in the UnitTestFrameworkPkg libraries, but since BaseLib is consumed by the Framework itself, it requires different techniques to substitute parts of the functionality.

-To solve some of this, the UnitTestFramework consumes a special implementation of BaseLib for host-based tests.
+To solve some of this, the UnitTestFrameworkPkg consumes a special implementation of BaseLib for host-based tests.
 This implementation contains a [hook table](https://github.com/tianocore/edk2/blob/e188ecc8b4aed8fdd26b731d43883861f5e5e7b4/MdePkg/Test/UnitTest/Include/Library/UnitTestHostBaseLib.h#L507) that can be used to substitute test functionality for any of the BaseLib functions.
 By default, this implementation will use the underlying BaseLib implementation, so the unit test writer only has to supply minimal code to test a